top of page

 REYNALIZ HERRERA - BIO

-REYNALIZ HERRERA is a professional musician, percussionist, composer, producer and educator based in Boston but originally from Mexico.
-She was born in Monterrey, Mexico in 1984, where she studied and began pursuing music at the Escuela Superior de Musica y Danza, with maestro Noel Savon.
+Included in The Boston Globe’s “The best of Boston music” 2023 list, Boston-based and originally from Mexico, REYNALIZ HERRERA is a multi-award winning professional performing musician, percussionist, composer, producer and educator based in Boston but originally from Mexico.
+She was born in Monterrey, Mexico in 1984.

-Reynaliz has performed in different countries like Mexico, US, Canada, Cuba, Barbados, Spain, Germany and Italy, and has performed and collaborated with renowned ensembles such as: Double Edge Theater, The National Arts Center Orchestra of Canada, The Ottawa Symphony Orchestra, The Orchestre de la Francophonie Canadienne, The Boston Conservatory Orchestra, Mexican Dance Group: Danza Contemporanea en Concierto, The Boston Opera Collaborative , Grooversity, Flamenco Boston, Boston Percussion Group and band Muy Cansado.
-She has engaged in solo recitals and performances which include repertoire of her own works in countries such as U.S.A, Mexico, Cuba, Canada, Spain, Barbados, Italy and Germany, and has collaborated with prestigious artists such as Iva Bittova, Bob Becker, Ian Bernard, Evelyn Glennie, Pinchas Zukerman, Gunter Schuller, Marcus Santos, Maria Finkelmeier and Giselle Ty.
+Reynaliz has performed in different countries like Mexico, US, Canada, Cuba, Barbados, Spain, Germany and Italy, and has performed and collaborated with renowned ensembles such as: Double Edge Theater, The National Arts Center Orchestra of Canada (as soloist), The Ottawa Symphony Orchestra, The Orchestre de la Francophonie Canadienne, The Boston Conservatory Orchestra, Mexican Dance Group: Danza Contemporanea en Concierto, Front Porch Arts Collective, Moonbox Productions, The Boston Opera Collaborative , Grooversity, Flamenco Boston, Boston Percussion Group and band Muy Cansado.
+She has engaged in solo recitals and performances which include repertoire of her own works in countries such as U.S.A, Mexico, Cuba, Canada, Spain, Barbados, Italy and Germany, and has collaborated with prestigious artists such as Iva Bittova, Bob Becker, Ian Bernard, Evelyn Glennie (sharing the stage), Pinchas Zukerman, Gunter Schuller, Marcus Santos, Maria Finkelmeier and Giselle Ty.
 She has also been marimba and percussion soloist several times with The National Arts Center Orchestra of Canada (One of them Broadcasted by CBC Radio Canada national wide).

-Other appearances in Reynaliz's her career have included: Revolutions International Theater Festival (NM), Paramount Theater, South By Southwest (Austin) The Peabody Essex Museum, The Boston Science Museum, The Wang Theater, The Palau Hall (Spain), theaters and festivals in Mexico, and Italy, and Teatro Amadeo Roldan (Cuba).
+Other appearances in Reynaliz's her career have included: Revolutions International Theater Festival (NM), Paramount Theater, South By Southwest (Austin), MIT Kresge Auditorium, The Peabody Essex Museum, The Boston Science Museum, The Wang Theater, The Palau Hall (Spain), theaters and festivals in Mexico, and Italy, and Teatro Amadeo Roldan (Cuba).

 bottom of page